Oort cloud: Origin

 Computer models suggest that collisions of cometary debris during the formation period play a far greater role than was previously thought.
 According to these models, the number of collisions early in the Solar System's history was so great that most comets were destroyed before they reached the Oort cloud.
 Therefore, the current cumulative mass of the Oort cloud is far less than was once suspected.
 The estimated mass of the cloud is only a small part of the 50–100 Earth masses of ejected material.

 Gravitational interaction with nearby stars and galactic tides modified cometary orbits to make them more circular.
 This explains the nearly spherical shape of the outer Oort cloud.
 On the other hand, the Hills cloud, which is bound more strongly to the Sun, has not acquired a spherical shape.
 Recent studies have shown that the formation of the Oort cloud is broadly compatible with the hypothesis that the Solar System formed as part of an embedded cluster of 200–400 stars.
 These early stars likely played a role in the cloud's formation, since the number of close stellar passages within the cluster was much higher than today, leading to far more frequent perturbations.

-In June 2010 Harold F. Levison and others suggested on the basis of enhanced computer simulations that the Sun "captured comets from other stars while it was in its birth cluster."
-Their results imply that "a substantial fraction of the Oort cloud comets, perhaps exceeding 90%, are from the protoplanetary discs of other stars."
-In July 2020 Amir Siraj and Avi Loeb found that a captured origin for the Oort Cloud in the Sun's birth cluster could address the theoretical tension in explaining the observed ratio of outer Oort cloud to scattered disc objects, and in addition could increase the chances of a captured Planet Nine.
+Other ideas include a temporary binary companion star for the Sun early in the history of the Solar system leading to the capture of additional objects in the Oort cloud.
+Meteoroids from long-period (Oort cloud) comets appear to be accreted under more gentle conditions than those from Jupiter family comets (from the Scattered Disk), suggesting that the birth cloud stars perturbed long Oort cloud comet orbits rather than providing them, and that outer parts of the Oort Cloud did not form until late in the formation of the solar system when the outer (more gently accreted) parts of the planetary disk were scattered.